Plenty at stake for No. 15 Kansas State at West Virginia

 “Huge win,” Brown said.
 “Since joining the Big 12 in 2012, there have been several really good football teams and great players here, but this team is the first to get it done.
 Proud of the staff and proud of the players for getting that done.”

-The Mountaineers have a decision at quarterback.
-Garrett Greene replaced starter JT Daniels, who was ineffective in the first half against Oklahoma.
-Greene was responsible for all three WVU touchdowns, two with his legs and the other with his arm.
-He ran for a career-best 119 yards on 14 attempts and was 12-of-22 passing for 138 yards through the air.
+ESPN reported Saturday that Garrett Greene will start at quarterback in place of JT Daniels, who was ineffective in the first half against Oklahoma.
+Greene was responsible for all three West Virginia touchdowns, two with his legs and the other with his arm.
+He ran for a career-best 119 yards on 14 attempts and was 12-of-22 passing for 138 yards.

 “We knew if we were going to win the game, the only (way) we were going to win the game was by controlling the clock and running the football,” Brown said after the game.
 “They really started pressuring us early in the game with edge pressure.